lostandfound.io

 I woke up early and started my day in Waikiki.
 Around 7:30 a.m. today I left two white toasters with a black dial on the counter in our building's shared kitchen on Kalakaua Avenue, just a block from Waikiki Beach.
 One toaster has a small dent on the left corner; the other shows a coffee-stain finish on the chrome.
 I must have walked out after breakfast, and now I’m hoping someone picked them up and left them somewhere reachable.
 It means a lot to have them back, since they’re part of my daily routine and memories of home.

-shared kitchen, Kalakaua Ave, Waikiki 21 days ago
+shared kitchen, Kalakaua Ave, Waikiki about 1 month ago

 lost L